Have you secured your right to unemployment benefits?

 IDA does not have an a-kasse, but is associated with Akademikernes A-kasse.
 We are able to recommend them for several reasons:

 You do not automatically become a member of Akademikernes A-kasse when you join IDA.
-You need to actively opt for joining Akademikernes A-kasse when joining IDA as a student member, or after joining under your profile details.
+You need to actively opt in to Akademikernes A-kasse when joining IDA as a student member, or after joining under your profile details.
 IDA will take care of the rest.

 4. How much does Akademikernes A-kasse cost?